jbidari15/Integrify-FullStack-PhotoGallery/README.md

 * [Express](https://expressjs.com/)
 * [Mongoose](https://mongoosejs.com/)
 * Cloudinary(for hosting images)
-* mLab is used for storing all students' data.
+* mLab is used for storing all student's data.

 ### Prerequisites